Coastal Zone Management Act

 Article 6

-The Central Competent Authority and related agencies shall jointly establish basic databases of coastal zones, periodically update the databases, and issue a coastal management white paper.
-The databases and white paper shall be released via the internet or other appropriate means for public access to serve coastal research, planning, education, conservation, and management purposes.
+The Central Competent Authority and related agencies shall jointly establish basic database of coastal zones, periodically update the data, and publish a coastal management white paper.
+The database and white paper shall be released via the internet or other appropriate means for public access to serve coastal research, planning, education, protection , and management purposes.

-The Central Competent Authority may request related agencies set up necessary survey stations and related facilities to establish said databases, and shall carry out maintenance of the databases.
-Unless the data concerns national security, related agencies shall provide necessary data for the databases.
+The Central Competent Authority may consult with related agencies to set up necessary survey stations and related facilities to establish said database, and shall carry out maintenance of the database.
+Except for those involving national security, all related agencies shall provide necessary data for the database.

 Chapter 2 Coastal Zone Planning